 Manufacturing overhead costs primarily include management's best estimate and allocation of the labor costs incurred related to acquiring finished goods from the Company's contract manufacturer.
 Labor costs include wages, taxes and benefits for employees involved in warehousing, logistics coordination, material sourcing, and production planning activities.
 The majority of these costs have been written off based on the Company's analysis of net realizable value.

-For the years ended December 31, 2021 and 2020, net realizable value inventory adjustments and excess and obsolete inventory charges were \$75 and \$213, respectively, and were recognized in cost of sales.
+For the year ended December 31, 2020, net realizable value inventory adjustments and excess and obsolete inventory charges were \$213 and were recognized in cost of sales.